fakekowa/Taghunt/README.md

 ## 📄 License

-This project is licensed under [License Type] - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This license was chosen to be compatible with:
+- .NET MAUI (MIT License)
+- Firebase .NET SDK (MIT License)
+- Other NuGet dependencies (all MIT-compatible)

 ---